davide-lombardo/davidelombardo-blog/src/assets/posts/my-front-end-web-development-setup/post.md

 infoPanel: {
   title: 'Intended audience',
   description: [
-    'This article is for aspiring web developers and those looking to optimize their workflow.', 'Whether you’re a beginner or looking to refine your current setup, this guide offers insights into the tools I use and why I prefer them.', ]
+    'This article is for web developers looking to optimize their workflow.', 'Whether you’re a beginner or looking to refine your current setup, this guide offers insights into the tools I use and why I prefer them.', ]
 }
 ---

-**Table of Contents**

-- Operating System
-- Browser
-- Text Editor / IDE
-- Frontend framework
-- CSS Preprocessor
-- CSS Framework
-- Miscellaneous

 ## **Operating System**